soabase/soabase/soabase-launcher/README.md

 * start - starts the application in the background and saves its pid
 * run - runs the application in the foreground and saves its pid
 * stop - stops the application
-* restart - restarts the application
+* restart - restarts the application if it's running
+* force-start - stops the application if running (or not) and then restarts it
 * status - displays the application's pid if it's running

 Installing